jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 1. **Python to Python**: Components emit signals that other Python components can connect to
 2. **Python to QML**: Python signals are exposed to QML through properties and can trigger UI updates
 3. **QML to Python**: QML calls Python methods through exposed slots and properties

+### Chat Signal Flow

+The ChatController exposes several signals to QML:
+- `messageReceived`: Emitted when a new message is received from the backend
+- `messageChunkReceived`: Emitted when a streaming message chunk is received
+- `sttTextReceived`: Emitted when speech-to-text transcription arrives
+- `sttInputTextReceived`: Emitted when a complete utterance should be set in the input field
+- `userMessageAutoSubmitted`: Emitted when an utterance is auto-submitted to chat, ensuring it appears in the chat history
+- `connectionStatusChanged`: Emitted when the WebSocket connection status changes
+- `ttsStateChanged`: Emitted when the text-to-speech state changes

 ## Adding New Features